vaynexie/DRM/readme.md

 ### Plan for release

-- [x] Release the concept decriptions we used
+- [x] Release the concept decriptions we used [in /concept_description]
-- [ ] Release the model checkpoints and inference codes (update: 15 Dec. iWildCam-related checkpoints and inference codes have been released, will update for ImageNet and FMoW soon)
+- [ ] Release the model checkpoints and inference codes (update: 15 Dec. iWildCam-related checkpoints and inference codes have been released, will update for ImageNet and FMoW soon).
-- [ ] Release the training codes (expect: before 31 Dec.)
+- [ ] Release the training codes (expect: before 31 Dec.).

 ### Requirement